 After bringing the soap mixture to trace, you can add essential oils, if you want to use them.
 Once the essential oils are mixed in, you pour the mixture into molds and let it sit for 24 hours.
 After 24 hours, unfold the bars and slice them (if you used loaf-shaped molds).

 Next is curing time.
 Put the soap bars somewhere where they’ll stay dry and won’t be disturbed, like a cardboard box on a high shelf.
 They need to cure for 4-6 weeks, and then they’re ready to use!

 There are a few things to know before getting started with soap making.
-During the soap making process, you have to handle lye.
-Lye is very alkaline, and can burn skin if you get some on you.
+During the soap-making process, you have to handle lye.
+Lye is very alkaline and can burn the skin if you get some on you.

-If you handle it carefully and wear gloves and eye protections, you’ll be just fine.
+If you handle it carefully and wear gloves and eye protection, you’ll be just fine.
 Wearing something with long sleeves is a good idea, too.

 I recommend keeping a container of white vinegar nearby.
 That way, you can quickly neutralize any of the uncured soap or lye water that happens to splash on your skin.
 Don’t let that scare you, though!
 I’ve made many batches of soap, and as long as you’re careful, it shouldn’t get on your skin at all.